-Each day, companies worldwide utilize email to communicate, both internally and externally, often sending messages and/or attachments that contain sensitive and valuable data, so there are many advantages to having email security.
-When properly implemented, email encryption protects email content, ensuring that it is only accessible to its intended recipient(s).
-If left unencrypted, emails intercepted by malicious actors like hackers and cybercriminals can be read and leveraged -- making any information present within such emails completely vulnerable.
+Each day, companies worldwide utilize email to communicate, both internally and externally, often sending email messages and/or attachments that contain valuable and sensitive data, so there are many advantages to having email security.
+When properly implemented, the best email encryption protects email content, ensuring that it is only accessible to its intended recipient(s).
+If left unencrypted, emails intercepted by malicious actors like hackers and cybercriminals can be read and leveraged through phishing attacks and the likes -- making any information present within such emails completely vulnerable.
 On the other hand, through a technology most commonly referred to as end-to-end encryption, encrypted emails are only legible to those in possession of the correct decryption key.
 With end-to-end encryption, a public key is mobilized by the sender to encrypt the email, and then a private key is used by the recipient to decrypt the message.
+Here's more information on Public-Private Key Pairs & How They Work.

 Protect Secret Information